Manisha-cod/Near-Real-Time-Sales-Project/README.md

 ---

 ## 🚀 Features Implemented
+- Batch data loading using COPY INTO
-- Automated data ingestion using Snowpipe
+- Automated ingestion using Snowpipe
-- Incremental data loading
-- Scheduled Tasks for automation
-- Deduplication logic
-- Data transformation
+- Data cleaning and deduplication
-- Analytical reporting queries
+- Revenue and sales analytics queries

 ---